Electoral history of Tishaura Jones

 The electoral history of Tishaura Jones spans more than a decade.
 A member of the Democratic Party, Jones was first elected to the Missouri House of Representatives in 2008.
 In 2012, she was elected as Treasurer of St. Louis, a position she has since held through various elections and primaries.
 Jones ran for Mayor of St. Louis in 2017, but came in second to Lyda Krewson in the Democratic primary; Krewson would later win the general election and become the city's first female mayor.
 In 2020, following her election to a third term as treasurer, Jones announced she would once again run for mayor in the 2021 election, which was the city's first to use approval voting.
-Jones won that election over St. Louis Alderwoman Cara Spencer and will be the 47th Mayor of St. Louis.
+Jones won that election over St. Louis Alderwoman Cara Spencer and became the 47th Mayor of St. Louis.
+In the 2025 election, Jones once again faced off against Spencer, this time losing by a substantial margin.